 Modesty and good taste are considered the principle guidelines for students while on campus.
 It is the student's responsibility to himself or herself with the dress code and standards of grooming policies of specific programs, especially those relating to clinic interactions that have been established by the college.
-Students are informed during orientation of the dress code and the standards of grooming policies of specific programs, especially those relating to clinic interaction that have been established by the college.
 Students are informed during orientation of the dress code and the standards of grooming policies of specific programs, especially those relating to clinic interaction that have been established by the College.
 Failure to comply with the dress code may result in reprimand; probation; suspension and/or dismissal (see "Student Rights and Responsibilities").
 There will be no exceptions and anyone not following the dress code will not be allowed to participate in class and will not receive credit for attendance.